-As the backbone is not all there is to the human body, the historical 'backbone' is not all there is to the Bible.
-Once you get some comprehension of the main characters, events, and institutions of the Bible's historical narrative, you will probably want to learn more about God's Story by reading the prophets, the Psalms and wisdom literature, and the New Testament letters.
-You will find some ideas for continuing in this online resource.
+As the backbone is not all there is to the human body, so the historical 'backbone' is not all there is to the Bible.
+Once you get some comprehension of the main characters, events, and institutions of the historical narrative of the Bible, you will probably want to learn more about God's 'Story' by reading the prophets, the psalms and wisdom literature, and the New Testament letters.
+You'll find some ideas for continuing in this on-line resource.